urlscan/urlscan-cli/docs/urlscan_pro_subscription_create.md

   -e, --email-addresses strings   Email addresses to send notifications to (required) -f, --frequency string          Frequency of notifications (live, hourly or daily) (required) -h, --help                      help for create
-  -t, --ignore-time               Whether to ignore time constraints (required/defaults to false) -a, --is-active                 Whether the subscription is active (required, defaults to true) (default true) -n, --name string               Name of the subscription (required) -s, --search-ids strings        Array of search IDs associated with this subscription (required)
+  -t, --ignore-time               Whether to ignore time constraints (required, defaults to false) -a, --is-active                 Whether the subscription is active (required, defaults to true) (default true) -n, --name string               Name of the subscription (required) -s, --search-ids strings        Array of search IDs associated with this subscription (required)